 Reunion with Mauricio Pochettino?

-Kane would no doubt love to become the Premier League’s all-time leading scorer before he retires, with the Tottenham man currently 96 behind Alan Shearer in first place.
+Kane would no doubt love to become the Premier League’s all-time leading scorer before he retires, with the Tottenham man currently 94 behind Alan Shearer in first place.
 First and foremost, though, Kane will want to win league titles and the Champions League.
-It would therefore be a surprise if he did not consider a move overseas, and PSG are given a 16/1 (Paddy Power) chance of bringing him in this summer.
+It would therefore be a surprise if he did not consider a move overseas, and PSG are given an outside chance of bringing him in this summer.

-Any deal hinges on Kylian Mbappe’s future.
+Any deal hinges on Kylian Mbappe’s future though.
 PSG want to tie the France international down to a new contract, with his current one set to expire in 2022.
 If they are unable to do so, they could sell him to Real Madrid – and that in turn would open up a vacancy up front.
 Imagine an attacking trio of Neymar, Lionel Messi and Harry Kane.

-Mauricio Pochettino could push for the acquisition of Kane in that scenario, but it is worth noting that he does not have the final say on recruitment at the Parc des Princes.
+Mauricio Pochettino could push for the acquisition of Kane should Mbappe leave, but it is worth noting that he does not have the final say on recruitment at the Parc des Princes.
 Moreover, Mbappe may yet stay put and sign a new deal, in which case PSG would struggle to afford Kane.

 |Brand||Total Cash Out Sports||Acca Insurance - Y/N||Bet Builder - Y/N||Total Inplay Sports||Claim Bonus|